Analysing then evaluating experiences of mysticism.

 1. INTRODUCTION

-To prepare myself, I began by reading translated, ancient written works such as the Vedas, Upanishads, Tao Te Ching and the Theravada that related to pantheist religions.
-I also read historical accounts of early monotheist mystics, and read a few books written by 20th century mystics.
-Then I moved on to classes in mysticism (religious meditation).
+To prepare myself for the evaluation, I began by reading translated, ancient written works such as the Vedas, Upanishads, Tao Te Ching and the Theravada that related to pantheist religions.
+I also read historical accounts of early monotheist mystics â from Judasism, Christianity, Islam â and read a few books related to the 20th century.

 Above all else, if God could be recognised as the ‘real deal’ behind these mystical experiences … well … I wanted to achieve that for myself.
 (I am from a senior auditing background and the majority of my advisory team are Christian clergy.
-To glimpse the ‘who’, ‘how’ and ‘why’ of this website please click here.)
+To glimpse the âwhoâ, âhowâ and âwhyâ of this website please click here.)

 2. REACHING FOR THOSE EXPERIENCES

 It took some dedication, several years of it in fact, to reach my first genuine mystical experience.
-And, I certainly found that there is a world of difference between the results of ‘mind calming’ meditation (relaxation techniques) and genuine mystical experiences.
+And, I certainly found that there is a ‘world of difference’ between the results of mind calming meditation (relaxation techniques) and genuine mystical experiences.

 A mystical state of mind begins where the feeling of very deep relaxation, as in mind calming meditation, ends.
 In effect that sense of ‘deep relaxation’ ends at a point, about when we feel as relaxed as we think we could ever become.
-I found there was no exact moment that clearly indicated that the ‘magic of mysticism’ was about to begin.
+And I found there was no exact moment that clearly indicated that the ‘magic of mysticism’ was about to begin.

 In effect, it just comes as a ‘dramatic’ change to our state of consciousness.
-It’s a sensation of ‘WHOOSH!’
-The mind feels, after that moment, as though it has been launched into a totally different ‘zone’.
+It’s a sensation of “WHOOSH!”
+The mind feels, after that moment, as though it has been launched into a totally different âzoneâ.
 There is no doubting about it.
 You know when you get there!

 3. MYSTICAL STATES OF MIND